-Musselburgh To Musselburgh Town Centre Strategy: Action 3: Civic Space at the Mercat Cross Action and Location Lead and Joint Working Next Steps Timescale: Short Medium Long Ongoing Progress Create civic space at the Mercat Cross.
-ELC Road Services / Development 1.Evaluate the success of the present scheme and the need for parking at the Mercat Cross 2.
-Consider whether to implement phase two: pedestrian landscaped square to support the town centre This will need to be considered with other active travel improvements to High Street.
+Musselburgh To own Centre Strateg y: Action 3: Civic S pace at the M lercat Cross

+Action and Lead and Joint Next Steps Timescale: Progress

+Location Working Short

+Medium

+Long

+Ongoing

+Create civic ELC Road Services 1.Evaluate the This will need

+space at the / Development success of the to be

+Mercat Cross. present scheme considered

+and the need for with other

+parking at the active travel

+Mercat Cross improvements

+2. Consider to High Street.

+whether to

+implement phase

+two: pedestrian

+landscaped

+square to

+support the town

+centre

-8.12 The first town centre strategy for Musselburgh proposed a full landscaped square for pedestrian and event use at the Mercat Cross in the corner adjacent to the Town Hall and Tolbooth.
-This was a part of a wider landscape plan for the east end of High Street.
+8.12 The first town centre strategy proposal for a full landscaped square for pedestrian and event use at the Mercat Cross in the corner adjacent to the Town Hall and Tolbooth was a part of a wider landscape plan for the east end of High Street.
 The framework for such a square was laid out as part of the works undertaken and the space has been used regularly for markets.
 However, a permanent civic space such as this would enhance the setting of the historic civic buildings and Mercat Cross and would be likely to encourage more events.
 An indicative plan for discussion purposes, prepared in 2013, is attached at Appendix 2 to show what the area could look like.

-Musselburgh Town Centre Strategy: Action 4: Shopfront and Advertisements Action and Location Lead and Joint Working Timing and Next Steps Timescale: Short Medium Long Progress Ongoing Improve the quality of shopfronts and advertisements ELC Planning Service / ELC EDSI /Commercial premises owners, Improvements will be encouraged at the time of advertisement consent Ongoing
+Musselburgh T Musselburgh Town Centre Strategy: Action 4: Shopfront and Advertisements

+Action and Lead and Joint Timing and Next Timescale: Progress

+Location Working Steps Short

+Medium

+Long

+Ongoing

+Improve the ELC Planning Improvements will Ongoing

+quality of Service / ELC EDSI be encouraged at

+shopfronts and /Commercial the time of

+advertisements premises owners, advertisement

-in the town occupiers and applications or
+in the town occupiers and consent

-centre lessees planning
+centre lessees applications or

+planning

 applications to

 alter shopfronts

 and enforcement

 taken as

 necessary

 8.13 Further improvements are required to some shopfronts and advertisements in High Street, Bridge Street and North High Street to complement the buildings in which they are located and to enhance the overall quality of the town centre.
-Advertisement consent is granted for a five year period therefore should in time improve as further applications for advertisement consent are made.
-Shopfront alterations and advertisements must comply with the Council's supplementary planning guidance on Cultural Heritage and the Built Environment.
+Advertisement consent is granted for a five year period therefore should, in time improve as further applications for advertisement consent are made.
+Shopfront alterations and advertisements must comply with the LDP Supplementary Planning Guidance on Cultural Heritage and the Built Environment.

-Musselburgh Town Centre Strategy: Action 5: Improving Open Spaces and taking account of the Flood Protection Works Action and Location Lead and Joint Working Next Steps Timescale: Short Medium Long Ongoing Progress Small public spaces throughout the town centre should be considered for environmental improvement Flood prevention works may provide opportunity to relandscape the riverside and this should be a requirement of the work Area Partnership / ELC / external funders Musselburgh Flood Protection Work is ongoing.
+Musselburgh Town Musselburgh Town Centre Strategy: Action 5: Improving Open Spaces and taking account of the Floo d Protection Wo rks Action and Location Lead and Joint Working Next Steps Timescale: Short Medium Long Ongoing Progress 1.Small public spaces throughout the town centre should be considered for environmental improvement 2.
+Flood prevention works may provide opportunity to relandscape the riverside and this should be a requirement of the work Area Partnership / ELC / external funders Musselburgh Flood Protection Work is ongoing.
 When its proposals are known work to enhance the riverside should be assessed before the detailed scheme is finally developed Work on the flood protection scheme is underway